 5. Expand your network:

-Also don’t forget to include your family and close friends who could be your eyes and ears.
-Ask them to help out in searching for job.
+Also, don’t forget to include your family and close friends who could be your eyes and ears.
+Ask them to help out in searching for a job.
 If you have specific interest to work in that company then knock on that door and make your connection.

 6. Find your mentor:

 Mentor are critics who indicate your weakness and your strength.
 Its always better to know where you have the shortfall.
-In fact, they do help in job search based on your experiences and strengths.
-They also provide moral support, another view point of aspects that you would not have thought about.
+They do help in job search based on your experiences and strengths.
+They also provide moral support, another viewpoint of aspects that you would not have thought about.

-Mentors could be students, career counsellors, familiar instructors, university staff members, close friends, or family members.
-You would definitely see the impact a mentor have on your job hunt as they are on your side creating awareness about you.
+Mentors could be students, career counselors, familiar instructors, university staff members, close friends, or family members.
+You would see the impact a mentor has on your job hunt as they are on your side creating awareness about you.

 7. Seek references:

-Getting linked with friends, professors, other peers in industry is to get more references.
-Ask them to write up recommendations about you in LinkedIn site.
+Getting linked with friends, professors, other peers in the industry is to get more references.
+Ask them to write up recommendations about you on the LinkedIn site.
 The more people endorse you for your skill the better is your recognition.

-Endorsement do carry weightage on how you had performed and what is your attitude.
-You could also ask them to refer you internally to other companies who are on look out.
+The endorsement does carry weight on how you had performed and what is your attitude.
+You could also ask them to refer you internally to other companies who are on the lookout.